-- (a) If a payor bank determines not to pay a checkcash item in the amount of \$2,500 or more, it shall provide notice of nonpayment such that the notice is received by the depositary bank by 4:00 p.m. (local time) on the second business day following the banking day on which the checkcash item was presented to the payor bank.
-If the day the paying payor bank is required to provide notice under the previous sentence is not a banking day for the depositary bank, it is sufficient for the payor bank to provide notice that is received on the depositary banks next banking day. - (b) The notice may be provided by any reasonable means, including the returned checkcash item, a writing (including a legible copy of both sides of the checkcash item), telephone, Fedwire, telex, electronic mail, telecopy, or other form of telegraph.
-The notice must include the reason for nonpayment as well as such additional information that reasonably identifies the checkcash item as is reasonably available to the payor bank from the returned checkcash item itself. - (c) Each payor bank that gives a notice of nonpayment warrants to the transferee bank, to any subsequent transferee bank, to the depositary bank, and to the owner of the checkcash item, that: - (1) the payor bank returned or will return the checkcash item within the deadlines under [new Section 4-303] and under [new Section 4-302(a)]; - (2) it is authorized to send the notice; and - (3) the $\frac{\text{check}}{\text{cash}} \frac{\text{item}}{\text{item}}$ has not been materially altered.
+- (a) If a payor bank determines not to pay a cash item in the amount of \$2,500 or more, it shall provide notice of nonpayment such that the notice is received by the depositary bank by 4:00 p.m. (local time) on the second business day following the banking day on which the cash item was presented to the payor bank.
+If the day the payor bank is required to provide notice under the previous sentence is not a banking day for the depositary bank, it is sufficient for the payor bank to provide notice that is received on the depositary bank=s next banking day. - (b) The notice may be provided by any reasonable means, including the returned cash item, a writing (including a legible copy of both sides of the cash item), telephone, Fedwire, telex, electronic mail, telecopy, or other form of telegraph.
+The notice must include the reason for nonpayment as well as such additional information that reasonably identifies the cash item as is reasonably available to the payor bank from the returned cash item itself. - (c) Each payor bank that gives a notice of nonpayment warrants to the transferee bank, to any subsequent transferee bank, to the depositary bank, and to the owner of the cash item, that: - (1) the payor bank returned or will return the cash item within the deadlines under [new Section 4-303] and under [new Section 4-302(a)]; - (2) it is authorized to send the notice; and - (3) the cash item has not been materially altered.